-Grand Junction, Colo. – For a fall foliage experience on Colorado’s Western Slope, there are few more colorful places than in Grand Junction.
+Grand Junction, Colo. – Take on a fall foliage experience in Grand Junction.
 The city, which sits in a valley, experiences color changes later in the season, but the higher surrounding elevations burst into yellows and oranges early.

 While there are many ways to soak up the season, here are three unique and thoroughly scenic options.